 - Work with a reputable attorney

-- See a trusted accident doctor with LOP experience
+- See a accident doctor with LOP experience

 ✅ Bottom Line: LOPs Make Care Accessible and Legal Cases Stronger

-Accident doctors who accept LOPs make it possible for injured patients to receive expert care right away without waiting on the insurance company or worrying about out-of-pocket costs.
+Accident doctors who accept LOPs make it possible for patients to receive care right away without waiting on the insurance company or worrying about out-of-pocket costs.

-By working directly with your lawyer, they protect your health and help you build a well-documented injury claim, while deferring payment until your case resolves.
+By working directly with your lawyer, they protect you and help build a documented injury claim, while deferring payment until your case resolves.

 💡 Why Is a Letter of Protection Useful?